How To Review And Provide Constructive Feedback As A Peer Reviewer

 When reviewing a manuscript, it is important to examine the quality of the study in terms of validity, reliability, and originality.
 For medical-focused journals, for example, you may want to check how closely the research aligns with current standards in the field.

-In technical journals such as the Journal of Advanced Research in Applied Sciences and Engineering Technology, the utility and applicability of the research should be a major consideration Is the work innovative?
-Could it have a significant impact on the field?
-These are the types of questions that will help you test the paper.
+For instance, in technical journals such as the Journal of Advanced Research in Applied Sciences and Engineering Technology, the utility and applicability of the research should be a major consideration.

 Providing Constructive Feedback